 The practice of oikobaptism reported in the New Testament narrative is based on the principle of covenant households revealed in the Old Testament narrative.
 Households are one of the primary contexts in which the apostles and ministers of Jesus Christ administered the word and baptism to believing adults and their children (including infants).
 To outsiders this simply meant that everyone from the least to the greatest was baptized in solidarity with the head of the household.
 To insiders this meant that the whole household was initiated into a covenant relationship with God through Jesus Christ.

 The English word for “baptism” is actually transliteration of the Greek word baptisma [-atos, -to].
-In cultural usage the verb to baptizemeant (actively) to dip, immerse, or wash; or (passively) to be dipped, immersed, engulfed, or overwhelmed.
-The noun form of baptismrefers to washing and cleansing.
+In cultural usage the verb to baptize meant (actively) to wash, cleanse, dip, or immerse; or (passively) to be washed, dipped, or engulfed.
+Basically, baptism’s primary meaning refers to washing and cleansing, not immersing (see Mark 7:4, 8; Hebrews 6:2; 9:10).

-For the apostles baptism was not defined by its physical mode of administration (e.g. affusion or immersion), rather it was defined by its deeper theological meaning (i.e., union with Christ and communion with the triune God and his covenant people).
+For the apostles, baptism was not defined by its physical mode of administration (whether affusion or immersion), rather it was defined by its deeper theological meaning (i.e., union with Christ and communion with the triune God and his covenant people).

 Consider the following examples: